dev-bootcamp-2019/final-project-SuperSuperSingh/avoiding_common_attacks.md

 ## 4. Gas limits

-Minimal use of arrays and avoidance of looping functions of indeterminate length.
+Zero use of arrays and looping functions.
 A mapping was used to track administrators, shop owners and shops.
 These values can therefore be referenced without the need for a loop task.